KumaTea/KumaTea/README.md

 Major in Clinical Medicine.
 Have a strong interest in Programming.

 Use Python for most projects.
-Learning Rust.
+Learning R & Rust.

 ## Projects